ELIZABETH DROPPERS, MSMFT, LMFT

 After waving goodbye to sunny California and returning to Michigan, I sought counseling for myself as I built my career.
 In my opinion, therapists should do their own mental health work, throughout their careers but especially in the beginning.
 Not everyone believes that, but I really do.
 Though it wasn’t intentional, I began working with an Internal Family Systems (IFS) therapist, and it was transformational.
 After a couple years of being a client, I sought IFS Level One Training, individual and group IFS consultation and submitted recordings of a live IFS session to demonstrate competency and earn certification in the model.
 Maintaining the status of a Certified IFS Clinician requires ongoing training, and though I do these trainings partially to stay certified, I also keep returning to IFS trainings and resources because of their genuine helpfulness, for me and clients.

 Grief and Loss

 I exclusively provide individual telehealth counseling to adult clients.
 In addition to working with women, I have developed a niche treating mental health professionals.

 What my credentials mean:

 MSMFT – Masters of Science in Marriage and Family Therapy

 LMFT – Licensed Marriage and Family Therapist in the State of Michigan

-Certified IFS Practitioner – Demonstrated proficiency in using the IFS model
+Certified IFS Clinician – Demonstrated proficiency in using the IFS model